lstevensTRA/TRA_API/backend/QA_QC_REPORT.md

 This report provides a comprehensive quality assurance and quality control review of all active endpoints in the TRA API Backend.
 The review covers code quality, response consistency, error handling, documentation, and best practices.

+**Major Update:** As of June 27, 2025, all endpoints now use explicit Pydantic response models.
+This ensures consistent, validated, and well-documented API responses across the entire backend.

+## ✅ QA/QC Checklist
+- [x] All endpoints use explicit Pydantic response models (`response_model`)
+- [x] Standardized SuccessResponse and ErrorResponse models are used where appropriate
+- [x] Authentication decorator applied to protected endpoints
+- [x] Standardized logging utilities used
+- [x] Input validation and sanitization implemented
+- [x] Comprehensive error handling

 ## 🔍 Endpoints Reviewed

 ### ✅ **Health Endpoints**